Houthis: Abuse of LGBTQ+ people

+Abuse of migrants

+According to Human Rights Watch, Houthi militias have "beaten, raped, and tortured detained migrants and asylum seekers from the Horn of Africa."
+UN experts have warned that female migrants face sexual violence, forced labor, and forced drug trafficking by smugglers who collaborate with the Houthi-controlled Yemen Immigration, Passport and Nationality Authority (IPNA).

 Governance

-According to the 2009 US Embassy cable leaked by WikiLeaks, Houthis have reportedly established courts and prisons in areas they control.
+According to a 2009 leaked US Embassy cable, Houthis have reportedly established courts and prisons in areas they control.
 They impose their own laws on local residents, demand protection money, and dispense rough justice by ordering executions.
 AP's reporter, Ahmad al-Haj argued that the Houthis were winning hearts and minds by providing security in areas long neglected by the Yemeni government while limiting the arbitrary and abusive power of influential sheikhs.
 According to the Civic Democratic Foundation, Houthis help resolve conflicts between tribes and reduce the number of revenge killings in areas they control.
 The US ambassador believed that the reports that explain Houthi role as arbitrating local disputes were likely.

-Areas under administration

-The Houthis exert de facto authority over the bulk of North Yemen.
-As of 28 April 2020, they control all of North Yemen except for Marib Governorate.
-The Houthis' direct administration includes the following territories: